Hives/makers-notes/week-2/delegation-workshop/README.md

 ### Questions

-Why inject rather that call .new?
+Why inject rather than call .new?
 - so we can test in isolation
 - so we can change the dependency being injected without having to rewrite
 - polymorphism - when different types of objects respond to the same messages with the same type of response